etoilestar/GCNv2-project/README.md

 numpy
 opencv-python

 Here is the training code of GCNv2.
-I choose three kinds of the TUM datasets, and i use focal loss rather than BCEloss
+I choose the TUM datasets, and i use focal loss rather than BCEloss